AviroopGhosh/TAS-Forge/README.md

 -	Routes are automatically created to connect each source to a corresponding sink.
 -	A single source can transmit to multiple sinks, and/or a single sink can receive traffic from multiple sources, allowing for flexible and realistic traffic scenarios.
 -	Each route is associated with a stream, and each stream is automatically assigned:
   -	Payload size of frames.
   -	Transmission periodicity.
   -	Deadline of stream.

 IEEE 802.1AS Time Synchronization Modeling:
-•	The framework models clock drift for each device in the network by assigning them random drift values.
+-	The framework models clock drift for each device in the network by assigning them random drift values.
-•	Devices synchronize using a defined synchronization periodicity, simulating realistic timing behavior.
+-	Devices synchronize using a defined synchronization periodicity, simulating realistic timing behavior.
-•	This enables analyzing the impact of synchronization on TAS scheduling — a feature often overlooked in other TAS scheduling frameworks.
+-	This enables analyzing the impact of synchronization on TAS scheduling — a feature often overlooked in other TAS scheduling frameworks.

 TAS Scheduling Frameworks:
-•	Users can choose from a suite of TAS scheduling frameworks to apply to schedule generation.
+-	Users can choose from a suite of TAS scheduling frameworks to apply to schedule generation.
-•	This makes it easy to test and compare different scheduling frameworks under identical network conditions.
+-	This makes it easy to test and compare different scheduling frameworks under identical network conditions.

 OMNeT++ File Generation:
-•	The tool also automatically generates the required the .ned and .ini files based on: o	The generated topology o	The scheduling decisions o	Time synchronization parameters
+-	The tool also automatically generates the required the .ned and .ini files based on:
+    -	The generated topology
+    -	The scheduling decisions
+    -	Time synchronization parameters
-•	These filed can be directed used for simulation in the network simulator tool OMNeT++.
+-	These filed can be directed used for simulation in the network simulator tool OMNeT++.

 Simulation Output & Analysis:
-•	After executing the files in OMNeT++, the results can be: o	Parsed and analyzed in MATLAB. o	Exported in .csv structure for further inspection and analysis.
+-	After executing the files in OMNeT++, the results can be:
+    -	Parsed and analyzed in MATLAB.
+    -	Exported in .csv structure for further inspection and analysis.
-•	The simulator also provides insights into network performance, latency and schedule effectiveness.
+-	The simulator also provides insights into network performance, latency and schedule effectiveness.

 # Dependencies
 This version requires the following: